notinecrafter/Its-Working/README.md

 - If you use a separate column in one table, fill in identical information for all three databases, but fill in the condition.
 This will distinguish between the three different account types.
 The condition must be a valid SQL condition, without where.
 For example, if you have a separate "type" column where students are identified with "student", simply set $ext1_condition to "type = student".
 This will accept any valid SQL condition, so if there are multiple qualifying columns operators such as AND and OR are also accepted.

-Note that anyone found in database 1 will be a student, anyone found in database 2 will be a teacher, and anyone found in database 3 will be an admin.
-If anyone is found in multiple databases.
+Each database also has an option to configure what account type is stored in what database.
+If anyone is found in multiple databases, their account type will be set to that of the first database they will be found in.

 Also note the setting for $ext1_write.
 This setting will let It's Working know if it has write access to the database.
 This variable currently has no consequences, but in future updates, might allow users to change their passwords via It's Working if enabled.

 ####The internal database

 Apart from the external account database there is also an internal database.
 This is the database in which It's Working stores the information that it needs to work.
 It is reccommended that you give It's Working its own database with it's own account, for security reasons.
 This account then needs full access on said database.
+Note that while all SQL programs should work, only mySQL has been tested.
+While the account databases only need some simple commands, the chance of something going wrong is higher on the internal database.

 ####Debug mode